lgnbhl/BFS/README.md

-The `BFS` package allows to search and download public data from the <a href="https://www.bfs.admin.ch/bfs/en/home/statistics/catalogues-databases/data.html" target="_blank">Swiss Federal Statistical Office</a> (BFS stands for *Bundesamt für Statistik* in German) API in a dynamic and reproducible way.
+The `BFS` package allows to search and download public data from the <a href="https://www.bfs.admin.ch/bfs/en/home/statistics/catalogues-databases/data.html" target="_blank">Swiss Federal Statistical Office</a> (BFS stands for *Bundesamt für Statistik* in German) APIs in a dynamic and reproducible way.

 ## Installation